Executive Summary

 But the two platforms are built for different stages of planning maturity and different levels of organizational complexity.

 Vena is a complete FP&A platform purpose-built for the Microsoft ecosystem.
 It provides a structured OLAP database (CubeFLEX), governed Excel templates, deep workflow and approval chains, consolidation capabilities and an expanding suite of agentic AI tools including Vena Copilot and the Planning Agent.
-Vena is built for finance teams that want structured planning architecture with enterprise-grade governance.
+With 2,000+ customers, $100M+ ARR, Vista Equity backing, Gartner Challenger recognition and a 13-year Nucleus Research Leader streak, Vena is the established mid-market leader.

 Both platforms are proven in the mid-market.
-The question is whether your team needs a structured planning system or a fast, flexible data and governance layer around the spreadsheets you already have.
+The question is whether your team needs structured planning architecture or flexible governance and AI on top of the spreadsheets you already have.

 CFO Shortlist Verdict